Chart Color Schemes

 West Hoxton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 16 projects likely impacting the area.
-Notable ones include Carnes Hill Aquatic and Recreation Centre, Fifteenth Avenue Business Hub, Carnes Hill Aquatic and Recreational Precinct, Hoxton Park Recycled Water Scheme.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 16 projects likely impacting the area.
+Key projects include Carnes Hill Aquatic and Recreation Centre, Fifteenth Avenue Business Hub, Carnes Hill Aquatic and Recreational Precinct, and Hoxton Park Recycled Water Scheme.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.